adku44/jmeter-kubernetes/doc/aws-access-setup.md

 ```
 - Login to your account `aws sso login`
 - Check token expiration `aws sts get-caller-identity`

-- If token has expired login again:
+If token has expired login again:
   - Refresh login page to AWS SSO
   - Find new credentials: `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`
-  - Copy new credentials to `~/.aws/credentials`
+  - Copy new credentials to WSL terminal
   - Login again with new credentials `aws sso login`

 ## Configure AWS CLI with IAM user